3 percent down mortgages: A guide to your options

 4. HomeOne

 Freddie Mac also backs the HomeOne program.
-These mortgages are designed both for applicants who have limited down payment funds for a home purchase and for homeowners interested in a cash-out refinance.
+These mortgages are designed for applicants who have limited down payment funds and homeowners who are interested in a cash-out refinance.
 Requirements to obtain a HomeOne mortgage include:

-- First-time homebuyer: At least one of the applicants must be a first-timer: never have owned a home before, or at least for the last three years.
+- First-time homebuyer: At least one of the applicants must be a first-timer, meaning they’ve never owned a home before, or haven’t for at least the last three years.

 - Credit score: At least one applicant must have what Freddie Mac deems a usable credit score —meaning a score that’s based on enough history to determine that the individual has a track record of being a responsible borrower, or an “acceptable credit reputation,” as Freddie Mac guidelines put it.